budioct/projectmini-phonebook-api/README.md

 ## Database Initialization

 When building and running the application, the database is automatically populated with dummy data using the Faker library.
-This includes creating initial users and products to help you get started quickly.
+This includes creating initial users and contacts to help you get started quickly.

 ### Admin User
 - **Username**: budioct